-Shawn C. Owen, Ph.D., is an Assistant Professor in the Department of Pharmaceutical Chemistry and Adjunct Assistant Professor in the Departments of Internal Medicine, Biomedical Engineering and Medicinal Chemistry.
+Shawn C. Owen, Ph.D., is an Associate Professor in the Department of Molecular Pharmaceutics and Adjunct Associate Professor in the Departments of Biomedical Engineering and Medicinal Chemistry.
 He is also a Faculty Member of the Nano Institute of Utah, the Biological Chemistry Program, and an Entrepreneurial Faculty Scholar.
 Dr. Owen earned his Ph.D. in Pharmaceutics at the University of Utah followed by postdoctoral work at the University of Toronto in the lab of Professor Molly S. Shoichet.

 Christine Nervig, B.A.
 I received my Bachelors of Arts in Chemistry from St. Olaf College in 2014.
 After spending the first part of my graduate studies in the chemistry department studying organic methodology, I joined the Owen lab where I could apply my synthetic skills to my interest in the development of novel therapeutic platforms.
 I fill my free time with outdoor adventures, most often mountain biking, skiing, or backpacking.